AchaWang/video_downloader/README.md

 ### Usage Guide
 * Download zip file directly or use git clone.
-* After download you can open m3u8-downloader or youtub-downloader.bat
+* After download you can open m3u8-downloader or youtube-downloader.bat
 * Fill in information required then click download.
 * Downloaded videos will appear in "download" directory.